A 36-Week Schedule for Your Year-Long Study of the Middle Ages

 The “Quest for the Middle Ages” Senior High Guide

 The “Quest for the Middle Ages” Guide schedules a variety of well-illustrated history and culture books in this easy to read guide.
 The schedule is based on a 4-day week, which leaves one day free for extracurricular studies, field trips, co-op, doctor appointments, trips to the grocery store, or whatever else in your “real life.”

 You’ll love the clear weekly schedules and helps in this guide.
 The guide also includes activity ideas, advice on teaching and grading student work using Charlotte Mason ideals, website links, as well as a rating system and supply lists for activities and experiments.
 The guide offers many different activities with instructions that are “Open & Go!” and also schedules others from the resource set that make it easy to keep students busy with little to no prep.
-NOTE: This resource is printed in black and white.
-The ebook version of this resource will be in color or contain color pages.

 The History Study in This Program